-The Elder/Knowledge Keeper-in-Residence Program will be available until June 11, 2021.
-Be aware that Clayton and Diane are working for the TCDSB on a part-time basis and can only commit to a certain number of visits for the TCDSB, as they have other work outside the board.
+Be aware that our Elders/Knowledge Keepers-in-Residence are working for the TCDSB on a part-time basis and can only commit to a certain number of visits for the TCDSB, as they have other work outside the board.
 Each school visit is limited to the following:

-Be mindful of Clayton and Diane’s time, and be respectful of their intentions in sharing their knowledge with your students and school.
+Be mindful of the Elder/Knowledge Keeper-in-Residence's time, and be respectful of their intentions in sharing their knowledge with your students and school.

-Clayton Shirt is an Aboriginal Elder, Traditional Teacher and Mentor from the First Nations People.
-He is from the Wolf Clan of Saddle lake Alberta, Treaty 6.
-Clayton has been working as a Traditional Teacher and Healer for more than 15 years in the Indigenous and multi-cultural community in Canada.
-He was taught traditional knowledge, working for many years with the guidance of a number of Aniishnawbe Elders (Zaawawagaabo) and other First Nations Elders in Canada and the USA, and taught traditional ceremonies, teachings, circles, one to one work and to help all people to 'walk in a good way' though life.
+Clayton Shirt is an Indigenous Elder, Traditional Teacher and Mentor from the First Nations People.
+He is from the Wolf Clan of Saddle Lake, Alberta, Treaty 6.
+Clayton has been working as a Traditional Teacher and Healer for more than 15 years in the Indigenous and multicultural community in Canada.
+He was taught traditional knowledge, working for many years with the guidance of a number of Anishnawbe Elders (Zaawawagaabo) and other First Nations Elders in Canada and the USA, and taught traditional ceremonies, teachings, circles, one to one work and to help all people to 'walk in a good way' though life.

 Presently he works full time for the Waakebiness-Bryce Institute for Indigenous Health, Dalla Lana School of Public Health, and University of Toronto.
-He has worked for TDSB, TCDSB, and Native Canadian Center of Toronto, Native Child and Family Services of Toronto, Toronto Council Fire Native Cultural Centre, Dodem, NaMeRes, Cancer Care Ontario, RETRAC the Ontario tobacco research unit St. Michaels Hospital, TD bank and Aboriginal Legal Services of Toronto.
+He has worked for TCDSB, Toronto District School Board (TDSB), Native Canadian Center of Toronto, Native Child and Family Services of Toronto, Toronto Council Fire Native Cultural Centre, Dodem, NaMeRes, Cancer Care Ontario, RETRAC, the Ontario tobacco research unit at St. Michael's Hospital, TD bank and Aboriginal Legal Services of Toronto.

-Diane is the co-founder of Dancing Deer, an Indigenous craft company focusing on hand made native arts and crafts.
+Diane is the co-founder of Dancing Deer, an Indigenous craft company focusing on handmade Indigenous arts and crafts.
 Diane was also part of Manitou Kwe Women’s group.
 Manitou Kwe means “women spirit singers” and they perform traditional drumming and singing.
 Diane continues to draw, sketch and paint her original artworks to keep the sacredness of the traditional ways.
 Her artwork been exhibited in Canada and the USA.

 Esther was born and raised in Sachigo Lake First Nation in northwestern Ontario.
 She was raised on a trapline and raised in the traditional upbringing of the Nishnawbe-Aski Nation people.
-Being raised on the land meant, Esther’s early education was built on oral histories and stories, traditions, practices, skills, values, spirituality and environment - all together presenting a holistic picture of interdependence of people and their environment.
-She was also raised in the Anglican tradition as her father was an Anglican priest.
+Being raised on the land meant that Esther’s early education was built on oral histories and stories, traditions, practices, skills, values, spirituality and environment - all together presenting a holistic picture of interdependence of people and their environment.
+She was also raised in the Anglican tradition, as her father was an Anglican priest.

 As a young teenager, Esther had to leave home to attend high school and post-secondary education.
-Her working career began at a Catholic run residential school in the James Bay area.
-Later on, she taught for a number of years at community colleges in the area of business administration and Indigenous studies.
-She spent a few years as a director of the Ojibway & Cree Cultural Education Centre with her work focusing on cultural studies and language resource and curriculum development.
+Her teaching career began in the James Bay area.
+Later on, she taught for a number of years at community colleges in the areas of business administration and Indigenous studies.
+She spent a few years as a director of the Ojibway & Cree Cultural Education Centre, with her work focusing on cultural studies and language resource and curriculum development.

-For many years, Esther volunteered working with youth in the church and at a community level including suicide intervention and prevention.
-In recognition of her working with the youth, Huron University College presented her with an honorary Doctor of Divinity Degree in 2005.
-First and foremost, Esther is wife, mother and a grandmother and cherishes her role as a grandmother.
+For many years, Esther volunteered working with youth in the church and at a community level, including suicide intervention and prevention.
+In recognition of her work with the youth, Huron University College presented her with an honorary Doctor of Divinity Degree in 2005.
+First and foremost, Esther is a wife, a mother and a grandmother, and cherishes her role as a grandmother.